emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 ### Multi-repository search

 If your projects are structured as multiple repositories under a common folder, *repo-grep-multi* can search them all in one go.
-It works by shifting the search root one directory above the Git/SVN root, allowing you to include sibling repositories.
+If you have multiple repositories in the same parent directory (e.g., `~/projects/repo1`, `~/projects/repo2`), *repo-grep-multi* will search across all repositories under `~/projects`."

 #### Example: Bind to `Ctrl + F12`